 - Charitable gift annuities provide fixed, partially tax-free payments.
 A gift annuity is a simple, contractual agreement between a donor and the university in which a donor transfers assets in exchange for the university's promise to pay one or two annuitants payments for life.

 - Charitable remainder trusts provide income to the beneficiary(ies) for life or for a set number of years.
 A charitable remainder unitrust generates payments based on a fixed percentage of the annual value of the trust assets.
 The payout will vary from year to year.
 A charitable remainder annuity trust pays a set dollar amount annually based on the initial value of the trust assets.
 The payout remains constant each year.

 Warren G. Roberts Arboretum Legacy Society

-We have launched the Warren G. Roberts Arboretum Legacy Society to recognize people who have created endowments or included the Arboretum in their estate planning.
+We have created the Warren G. Roberts Arboretum Legacy Society to recognize people who have created endowments or included the Arboretum in their estate planning.

 For more information on planned giving, please contact Garth Lindley at email@example.com or (530) 752-8637.